Lotfollahi-lab/mintflow/README.md

 ```

 ## Installing WandB
-It's highly recommended to install make a wandb account before proceeding.
+It's highly recommended to setup wandb before proceeding.

 To do so:
 - Go to https://wandb.ai/ and create and account.
 - Create a project called "inFlow".